This icon () tells you which link takes you to the new site.

 A bright-line rule is a clearly defined rule that leaves no room for interpretation.

 You can think of it as someone drawing a line in the sand.
 It’s clear when you cross that line.

 All existing property tax rules still apply.
-So even if the bright-line rule doesn’t apply in your situation, that doesn’t necessarily mean you won’t need to pay tax on your property profits.
+So even if the bright-line rule does not apply in your situation, that does not necessarily mean you will not need to pay tax on your property profits.